emqx/eip/active/0021-transfer-files-over-mqtt.md

 ### Overview

 * Files are split in segments, segments can be of arbitrary length
-* Client generates UUID for each file being transferred and use it as file Id in Topic Name
+* Client MUST generate UUID according to [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) for each file being transferred and use it as file Id in Topic Name
+* Broker MUST validate that provided UUID conforms to [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122)
 * Client calculates sha256 checksum of the segment it's about to send and sends it as part of Topic Name
+* Broker MUST calculate checksum of the segment data it received and verify that it matches the one in Topic Name
-* Client uses $file Topic Filter to transfer files
+* Client uses $file Topic to transfer files
-* Clients cannot subscribe to $file topics
+* Broker MUST NOT let clients subscribe to $file topics
 * Segment length can be calculated on the server side by subtracting the length of the [Variable Header](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901025) from the [Remaining Length](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901105) field that is in the [Fixed Header](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901021)
 * Data is transferred in PUBLISH packets in the following order:
   1. $file/{fileId}/init